-Also known as a joint stock company or a Qatari shareholding company, the public shareholding company (PSC) is established in accordance with Qatari commercial company law and by virtue of ministerial decree.
-Generally, only Qataris may be shareholders, but there are three exceptions to this rule:
+The public shareholding company or PSC, also known as a joint stock company or a Qatari shareholding company, is established in accordance with Qatari commercial company law and by virtue of ministerial decree.
+In general, only Qataris may be shareholders; the three exceptions to this are:

-- Where foreign investment or experience is required, so long as the necessary license has been granted by the Ministry of Economy and Commerce; and
+- Where foreign investment or experience is required, so long as the necessary licence has been granted by the Ministry of Economy and Commerce

 - Where the company has been incorporated under a special decree that allows for foreign shareholding.